 In responding to the Great Commission, there's no way we can ignore the centrality of discipleship.
 That seems to be more of an emphasis among the churches I'm in contact with these days.
 But the important question moving forward is, what's the best approach in making a disciple?
 I realize there are countless of ways … Continue reading The Simple and the Cautious: Two Streams of Discipleship

 Often times, it's a good idea to take a step back and examine the culture we live in.
 A guy who gets me thinking, and slightly cynical about the culture we live in, is Slavoj Zizek.
-He's a unique character who comes from a completely different vantage point from me, but he sure knows how to dismantle … Continue reading A Convenient Generosity
+In one particular observation, he dissects the way in which charity is evolving in the west (click to watch his lecture). … Continue reading A Convenient Generosity

 If you've ever read any of previous blogs, you'll notice that I spend a lot of time discussing the subject of "humility".
 To be honest, I probably talk and write about it a whole lot more than I live it, but none the less, humility has been one of those characteristics I hold with high … Continue reading Out of Character